The Market for PAYG Energy

 The Angaza Solution.

 Angaza’s PAYG platform capitalizes on these trends in mobile phone and mobile banking infrastructure to remove the upfront price barrier to solar and other modern sources of energy.
-Accepting energy pre-payments through mobile money avoids the servicing costs of traditional loans, simplifies payment tracking for our partners, and streamlines the payment process for our end-customers.
-Data transfer over the cellular voice channel leverages the customer’s own phone to convey payment information to their PAYG-enabled solar device via the cellular network.
-This low-cost implementation of PAYG finally makes energy affordable to the massive off-grid market in the developing world.
+Offering the option to accept energy pre-payments through mobile money helps our partners avoid the servicing costs of traditional loans, simplifies payment tracking, and streamlines the payment process for end-customers.
+Offering a suite of data transfer technologies suited to all tiers of off-grid energy products – from entry-level study lamps to high-powered solar home systems – finally allows our partners to make energy affordable to the massive off-grid market in the developing world.